DV

 What is the difference between MSTY and STRK?

-MSTY (YieldMax MSTR Option Income Strategy ETF) tracks Strategy (MSTR) with a covered call strategy, while STRK (Perpetual Strike Preferred Stock) tracks Preferred equity security issued by MicroStrategy Incorporated. with a cash approach.
+MSTY (YieldMax MSTR Option Income Strategy ETF) tracks Strategy (MSTR) with a covered call approach, while STRK (Perpetual Strike Preferred Stock) tracks Preferred equity security issued by MicroStrategy Incorporated. with a bitcoin approach.
 They are issued by YieldMax and Strategy respectively.

 Can I hold both MSTY and STRK?